WokLibCodeClub/breakout/step01-screen_and_ball/README.md

 #### 4. Set up the game window

    The first steps are to specify the size of the game window.
 You can also give it a title.
-When run with Pygame Zero this code will control properties of the game window:
+When run with Pygame Zero this code will control properties of the game window (the width and height of the window are in pixels):

    ```
    TITLE = 'Breakout'
    WIDTH = 800
    HEIGHT = 600
    ```
    You can test your code so far by typing ```pgzrun breakout.py``` in the terminal.
-It will create the window for you although it won't do anything else, yet.
+It will open the window for you although it won't do anything else, yet.

    **To stop the code executing click on the red cross at the top right corner of the game window.**